jmzkChain/jmzk/docs/API-References.md

 }
 ```

-## GET /v1/chain/get_delay_required_keys
+## GET /v1/chain/get_suspend_required_keys
-This API is specific used for getting required keys for delay transaction.
-Other than the normal `get_required_keys` API, this API will not throw exception when your keys don't satisfies the permission requirments for one action, but instead returns the proper keys taking part in authorizing the delayed transaction.
+This API is specific used for getting required keys for suspend transaction.
+Other than the normal `get_required_keys` API, this API will not throw exception when your keys don't satisfies the permission requirments for one action, but instead returns the proper keys taking part in authorizing the suspended transaction.

 Request:
 ```
 {
-  "name": "delay3",
+  "name": "suspend3",
   "available_keys": [
     "EVT546WaW3zFAxEEEkYKjDiMvg3CHRjmWX2XdNxEhi69RpdKuQRSK",
     "EVT6MRyAjQq8ud7hVNYcfnVPJqcVpscN5So8BhtHuGYqET5GDW5CV",